tyler36/vitest-demo/readme.md

   expect(data).toMatchSnapshot()
   ```

-On first run, Vitest will save the data to a file.
-Subsequent runs will attempt to match against it.
+On first run, Vitest will save the data to a file, later runs will attempt to match against it.

-Vitest uses a `snap` format which may not be desireable.
+Vitest uses a `snap` format which may not be desirable.
 Use `.toMatchSnapshotFile()` to specify a filename.

 Use `vitest -u` to update snapshots.